pdsinterop/solid-migrator/internet-archive.md

 ## Con's

 - Single organization, so it isn't a decentralized solution
-- There is no good way to induce it to take a snapshot
+- There is no good way to induce the internet archive to take a snapshot.
+Conifer (previously webrecorder.io) is an exception here.
 - Only works on complete files / datasets